dinaabdulrasoul/Bank-Marketing-Campaigns-ML-Models/README.md

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
+We first start by importing the data in the form of a csv file from a URL using the TabularDatasetFactory then we clean the data after that, the cleaned data is randomly split into train data (80% of the original dataset) & the test data (20% of the original dataset).

+The classification algorithm used in this pipeline is the binary classification algorithm.

 **What are the benefits of the parameter sampler you chose?**
+Random sampling is a great sampler to avoid bias.

 **What are the benefits of the early stopping policy you chose?**